Voice to Vote

 Given housing instability among those we serve, it is important to remain diligent to this barrier to voting.

-The following sites can help with felony disenfranchisement.
+The following site can help with felony disenfranchisement.

 The American Bar Association provides resources for people with disabilities, minority voters and adults under guardianship.